Perfume: Dilution classes and terminologies

 Perfume types reflect the concentration of aromatic compounds in a solvent, which in fine fragrance is typically ethanol or a mix of water and ethanol.
 Various sources differ considerably in their definitions of perfume types.
 The intensity and longevity of a fragrance are based on the concentration, intensity, and longevity of the aromatic compounds, or perfume oils, used.
 As the percentage of aromatic compounds increases, so does the intensity and longevity of the scent.
-Specific terms are used to describe a fragrance's approximate concentration by the percent of perfume oil in the volume of the final product.
+Specific terms, all of which are French expressions, are used to describe a fragrance's approximate concentration by the percent of perfume oil in the volume of the final product.
 The most widespread terms are: